A Guide to Real Estate Asset Classes

 Type A

 Class A properties are the highest real estate class.
 The properties are 10 - 15 years old and have above-market rents.
-Many properties in this class are considered luxurious because of their modern amenities and accessibility to the area.
+Many properties in this class are considered luxurious, bigger houses because of their modern amenities and accessibility to the area.
 Many older areas are tearing down lower-class buildings to rebuild Type A buildings for higher rental income.

 Type B